rocket-pool/RPIPs/RPIPs/RPIP-draft-atlas-settings.md

   - allows supply side to be paired more rapidly to minimize unproductive protocol ETH

 We believe Atlas will increase the supply rate, as we will be more efficient at minting rETH per unit of Node Operator investment.
-After withdrawals we expect a large one-time increase in supply, and we'd like to ensure we have sufficient demand such that none of that supply is "lost" to competing options.
-The large one-time increase will be driven by migrations internally from minipools with 16 ETH bonds to LEBs, and externally from solo validator migrations and folks that have funds freeing up that were locked on CEXes.
+After withdrawals, we expect a significant one-time increase in supply, and we'd like to ensure we have sufficient demand such that none of that supply is "lost" to competing options.
+The large one-time increase will be driven by migrations internally from minipools with 16 ETH bonds to LEBs, and externally from solo validator migrations and folks with funds freeing up that were locked on CEXes.

 ## Specification
 - The pDAO guardian SHALL set `network.reth.collateral.target` pDAO setting to .001 ether (10000000000000000)